twisted/pydoctor/docs/source/codedoc.rst

 Natural language types can be linked automatically if separated by the words “or”, "and", "to", "of" or the comma::

     :rtype: float or str
-    :rtype: list of str or list[int]
+    :returntype: list of str or list[int]
-    :rtype: tuple of str, int and float
+    :ytype: tuple of str, int and float
-    :rtype: mapping of str to int
+    :yieldtype: mapping of str to int

 Additionally, it's still possible to include regular text description inside a type specification::